-Roger Alton denied our family the chance to refute the claims which Jim Perrin had made about our sister.
+Roger Alton denied our family the chance to refute the claims which Jim Perrin had made about our sister in an article in The Observer.
 The author’s assertions were extraordinary:

 ‘ Jacquetta [Jac] my lover, wife and friend of 40 years’

 ‘A previous man in her life [we know very well to whom he refers] had BEATEN HER savagely about the head.’

 (Of her cancer) ‘She had surgery — chances of surviving beyond a very few YEARS minimal.
 In the event, MERCIFULLY, it would be only weeks.’
 (Our capitals…) He also wrote, how dared he do so, that he was with Jac when she died!

 Jim Perrin’s article was full of lies and ‘implications’ and we were profoundly shocked as those who now read the truth in our posts will readily understand.
 Surely, anyone faced with such wicked lies about a beloved member of their own family — and so soon after they had died — would have felt equally distressed and would also have wished to disclaim them?
 Continue reading